-Sexually transmitted diseases (STD) are infections that can be passed on from one person to another during sexual contact.
+Sexually transmitted infections (STI) are infections that can be passed on from one person to another during sexual contact.
 They are caused by a variety of organism including bacteria, viruses, protozoans, and parasites.
-Some of the most common STDs include syphilis, chlamydia, genital warts (HPV), and human imunodeficiency virus (HIV).
-STDs can lead to psychological and physical discomfort and severe complications such as infertility, premature births, blindness, and even death.
-Many sexually transmitted diseases do not have any symptoms.
+Some of the most common STIs include syphilis, chlamydia, genital warts (HPV), and human imunodeficiency virus (HIV).
+STIs can lead to psychological and physical discomfort and severe complications such as infertility, premature births, blindness, and even death.
+Many sexually transmitted infections do not have any symptoms.
 As a result, many infections are transmitted unknowingly to others and are unreported.

-Some of the common symptoms of STDs in males and females include:
+Some of the common symptoms of STIs in males and females include:

 - Sores, bumps, or blisters near genitals or mouth